farukalamai/advanced-computer-vision-engineer-roadmap-2024/README.md

-<h1 style="text-align: center"> Advanced Computer Vision Engineer Roadmap 2024 </h1>
+# Advanced Computer Vision Engineer Roadmap 2024

 A Computer Vision engineer operates at the intersection of machine learning, mimicking human-like vision.
-Their role involves crafting and automating computer vision models to streamline our daily tasks.
-They're tasked with creating and validating computer vision solutions for practical challenges, collaborating closely with both the engineering team and clients to pioneer innovative products and features, integrating real-time feedback into their work.
+A Full Stack Computer Vision Engineer Roadmap typically involves several key steps and areas of focus.
+Here's an outline of what it might include:

 ![1685620024589](https://github.com/farukalamai/advanced-computer-vision-engineer-roadmap-2024/assets/92469073/0644c5af-0057-4804-9288-ed54a93cdfd5)